 For example, in an experiment where a person is walking in front of the motion detector, using 15 points for derivatives will result in quieter, more easily interpreted velocity graphs.
 The temporal averaging will not affect interpretation.

-On the other hand, in a mass-on-a-spring simple harmonic motion experiment, using more than 5 or so points will often result in excessive averaging, altering the magnitude of the peak velocity and acceleration values.
+On the other hand, in a mass-on-a-spring simple harmonic motion experiment, using more than 5 or so points may result in excessive averaging, altering the magnitude of the peak velocity and acceleration values.
+Another case in which you might want to reduce the number of points in a derivative calculation is when you have fewer data points in the source column.

 It is easy to observe the effect of changing the number of points used in derivatives, as the setting takes effect immediately, acting on existing data.
 One can optimize the setting as needed.